Telecommunications Terms. A Glossary for Telecommunications Terms and Acronyms.

 Geographic area covered by one or more local telephone companies, which are legally referred to as local exchange carriers (LECs).
 A connection between two local exchanges within the LATA is referred to as intraLATA.
 A connection between a carrier in one LATA to a carrier in another LATA is referred to as interLATA.
 InterLATA is long-distance service.
 The current rules for permitting a company to provide intraLATA or interLATA service (or both) are based on the Telecommunications Act of 1996.

-LTE is a broadband access technology that will enhance the ability to mobile users to access larger amounts of data.
-LTE is in direct competition with WiMax to become the universal 4G network.
+LTE is a broadband access technology that enhances the ability of mobile users to access larger amounts of data.
 LTE operates on a lower frequency of 700 MHz giving it enhanced signal range and building/obstacle penetration.
 AT&T and Verizon Wireless are building their 4G networks with LTE technology.

 This is a big deal because for the most part, consumers want more and more data.
 In fact, a recent IBM report shows that when people are asked what they would be least likely to cut back on to save money - people chose mobile phones and broadband Internet only after their homes.

-The next generation of mobile messaging services, adding photos, pictures and audio to text messages.
+The standard in mobile messaging services, adding photos, pictures and audio to text messages.

 To transmit two or more signals over a single channel.
 In the world of CAT5 the explosion of choices that digital TV is bringing the multiplex means to offer subscribers a choice of various starting times for movies and events.